A11YChi/Live-Stream-Setup/README.md

 ## Setting Up the Live Stream Camera (At the Event)
 Typically, a laptop cam is used to stream the event.
 The laptop must be connected to a strong, dependable wi-fi network to stream a quality event.
 The laptop should be positioned so that the speaker and screen are included.
 Make sure to consider that there are barrier-free sightlines (i.e. no one sitting in front of the laptop).

+## Setting Up the Microphone for the Live Stream
+A lapel microphone is used to mic the speaker, having their voice come across the live stream clearly, ensuring the remote live captioner can hear the spoken word properly.
+The lapel microphone typically has an extension cable to ensure lenth and reach to the speaker.

+Connect the microphone to the laptop and extend the lapel microphone out to ensure there's enough reach.
+YOu may want to ensure the cable is not tripped on my attendees, by taping it down in trafficked areas.
+YOu will want to do a sound check to ensure there are proper sound levels.

+**Note:** you should monitor the live stream, noting the quality of sound, to ensure there are no issues.